 - Deferred Repayment: You could qualify with or without a cosigner with this option, which comes with a 15-year term.
 It defers all payments until you graduate, although interest will continue to accrue.

-MEFA offers attractive rates and terms for refinancing your student loans, stating an average monthly savings of $206.
-To qualify, however, your existing loans must meet a few eligibility requirements:
+MEFA offers attractive rates and terms for student loan refinancing, stating an average monthly savings of $206.
+To qualify, however, your existing student loans must meet a few eligibility requirements:

-- Must be federal or private student loan, such as Federal Direct Undergraduate and Graduate Loans, Stafford Loans, PLUS Loans, or Graduate PLUS Loans
+- Must be a private student loan or federal student loans, such as Federal Direct Undergraduate and Graduate Loans, Stafford Loans, PLUS Loans, or Graduate PLUS Loans

 - Is current and in its repayment term